-Here are the three safe ways to thaw frozen meats!
+Here are the three (USDA-approved) safe ways to thaw frozen chicken for dinner tonight.

-The safest way to thaw meat is by moving it to the refrigerator first, but that involves some planning in advance, and can take up to 2 days, depending on the amount of frozen chicken.
+The safest way to thaw meat is by moving it to the refrigerator first, but that involves some planning in advance and can take up to 2 days, depending on the amount of frozen chicken.

 - Allow up to 24 hours per 1 to 5 pounds of frozen meat.